uxtq-1/on-guard/SECURITY_IMPLEMENTATION_NOTES.md

 *   **Chatbot Widget (`html/chatbot_creation/chatbot-widget.html`)**:
     *   `default-src 'self'`: Restricts loading of resources to the same origin by default.
     *   `script-src 'self' https://www.google.com https://www.gstatic.com`: Allows scripts from self and Google's domains for reCAPTCHA.
-    *   `style-src 'self' 'unsafe-inline'`: Allows stylesheets from self and inline styles.
+*   `style-src 'self'`: Allows stylesheets from self.
     *   `img-src 'self' data:`: Allows images from self and data URIs.
     *   `font-src 'self'`: Allows fonts from self.
     *   `frame-src 'self' https://www.google.com`: Allows iframes from self and Google for reCAPTCHA.

 *   **Offline Page (`offline.html`)**:
     *   `default-src 'self'`: Restricts loading of resources to the same origin.
-    *   `style-src 'self' 'unsafe-inline'`: Allows stylesheets from self and inline styles.
+*   `style-src 'self'`: Allows stylesheets from self.
     *   `img-src 'self' data:`: Allows images from self and data URIs.

-**Note on `'unsafe-inline'`**: While `'unsafe-inline'` reduces some CSP benefits, it was deemed necessary for current functionality related to dynamic theme/language switching and potentially some JavaScript-driven style manipulations.
-Future work could involve refactoring to eliminate this need.
+**Note**: Previous versions relied on `'unsafe-inline'` for dynamic styling.
+Inline styles have been eliminated, so the CSP no longer includes this directive.

 ## 3. Cross-Origin Resource Sharing (CORS)

 *   CORS is primarily a server-side/hosting configuration concern for a static site.
 *   The Font Awesome CDN and Google reCAPTCHA services are expected to have appropriate CORS headers.
-*   **Action Required**: The Cloudflare Worker (`https://your-worker.example.com`) used by the contact form (`js/pages/contact_us.js`) **must** be configured with appropriate CORS headers to allow `POST` requests from the domain where this static site is hosted.
+*   **Action Required**: Configure the Cloudflare Worker (`https://your-worker.example.com`) with CORS headers such as `Access-Control-Allow-Origin: https://www.opsonlinesupport.com` and `Access-Control-Allow-Methods: POST` so that the contact form can send requests securely.

 ## 4. PCI DSS, NIST 800, CISA Alignment (Client-Side Best Practices)